-I am a PhD student at Columbia University studying Comparative Literature in South Asia.
+I am the Mellon Postdoctoral Fellow in Early Modern Indian Cultures of Knowledge at Oxford University through 2015.
 You can read more about my research, my academic articles, and my writing for a general audience.
 There are also some resources for students.

 More about my research

-I am a PhD candidate at Columbia University in the Department for Middle Eastern, South Asian and African Studies (MESAAS) and the Institute for Comparative Literature and Society (ICLS).
+I received my PhD from Columbia University's Department for Middle Eastern, South Asian and African Studies (MESAAS) and the Institute for Comparative Literature and Society (ICLS) in 2013.

 I have always thought that scholars need to slay the dragon of unnecessary jargon, and so I've tried to keep my writing simple and accessible.
 Furthermore, I think that professors and graduate students (who are professors-in-training) should see their audience as larger than just the few undergraduates who sit in a room with them each week.
 Although the experience of dialogue with a good teacher is irreplaceable, we have to admit that we can reach a lot more people on the Internet.
 To that end, I’ve made some of my work available here and intend to add more: